sandreae/mio-ebisu-website/_pages/paintings.md

 series:
 - title: 'words for today'
   description:
-- title: 'space collage'
-  description: 'I spin images out of memories.
-Everyday is irrelevantly and relevantly knitted by fragments of events, thoughts, visual memories.
-Memories come and go, arise and disappear.'
 - title: 'place'
   description: 'The place I want to go again, the place I want to go someday.'
 - title: 'landscape'